pashmaklang/pashmak/README.md

 out ^; # output is some thing like this: `1600416438.687201`
 ```

-when you call this alias, this alias puts the current unix time into mem and you can access and use that from mem.
+when you call this alias, this alias puts the unix timestamp into mem and you can access and use that.

 ###### time.sleep
 this alias sleeps for secounds: